Is My Music Right For You?

 “Contemporary “classical” music, as a genre, often has an incredibly small audience.
 Some concert goers tolerate it, just about – so long as it doesn’t go on for too long.
 Many other people think it is just disorganised dissonant noise….. perhaps they are right sometimes!
 So why do we write it?

-Geoff Palmer studied composition with Richard Steinitz, Stephen Oliver, Raymond Warren and Wyndham Thomas, with mentoring and support at various points in his life from Michael Tippett, Robert Saxton and Jonathan Harvey.
+Geoff Palmer studied composition with Richard Steinitz, Stephen Oliver, Raymond Warren and Wyndham Thomas.
+He had mentoring and support at various points in his life from Michael Tippett, Robert Saxton and Jonathan Harvey.

-He is based in Aberdeenshire and works through a number of international channels.
+He is based in Aberdeen and works through a number of international channels.
 His output includes a symphony (A Cædmon Symphony, 2012), concertos for violin, cello, flute and bassoon and six string quartets written over a period of 44 years.
-He has, as he puts it, been graced with a long and fascinating career, which has allowed him to work slowly, thoughtfully and with originality.
+He has, as he puts it, been graced with a long and fascinating career.
+This has allowed him to work slowly, thoughtfully and with originality.

 Champions of Palmer’s music include Robert Aitken, Ann Murray, Ruth Palmer, John Storgårds, Endymion and the Accordes, Edinburgh, Sorrel and Windermere String Quartets.
 Commissioners and supporters include the Cheltenham Festival, St Magnus International Festival, soundfestival, New Music Concerts Toronto, The Wirth Institute (University of Calgary), The Purcell School, the Chamber Orchestra of Lapland, the RLPO’s Ensemble 10/10, the University of Aberdeen, and Sage Gateshead.
 London venues include The Wigmore Hall, The Purcell Room, The Warehouse and Kings Place.

-He has won prizes in the Classic CD, Music Haven and English Poetry and Song Society composing competitions and his music has been broadcast on Polish Radio, BBC 4 television, and BBC Radio 3.
+He has won prizes in the Classic CD, Music Haven and English Poetry and Song Society composing competitions.
+His music has been broadcast on Polish Radio, BBC 4 television, and BBC Radio 3.
 He was awarded a Doctorate from the University of Bristol, and is an Honorary Research Fellow at the University of Aberdeen.

 Interview with Michael Berkeley